digikar99/polymorphic-functions/README.md

 # typed-dispatch

 >WARNING: No tests have been set up yet.
-The below worked as of the very first commit.
+The below worked as of the commit the README was updated.

 ## Why?